Skip to main content

 • What it is: A county payment plan for some residential or agricultural property with defaulted taxes.
 This is not senior-only, but it is one of the most practical back-up options for older homeowners already behind.

-• How it helps: The same BOE guide says you generally pay a one-time processing fee plus 20% of the taxes due up front, then the rest over the next four years.
+• How it helps: The BOE senior guide says owners generally pay a one-time processing fee plus 20% of the taxes due up front, then the rest over the next four years.
 Interest runs at 1.5% per month, which is 18% per year.

 • How to apply: Contact your county tax collector.
 The exact form, setup fee, and payment methods are handled locally.